 Personally, I would recommend skipping Weebly and just going with WordPress instead.
-As mentioned before, Bluehost is WordPress’s number 1 recommended provider and offers a number of hosting plans that will allow you to build a new website on the platform without any hassles.
+As mentioned before, Bluehost is one of only three hosting providers recommended by WordPress – along with DreamHost and SiteGround – and offers a number of hosting plans that will allow you to build a new website on the platform without any hassles.
 WordPress offers a myriad of templates and plugins you can use in order to create your website and most of them won’t cost you a penny.
 Designing a good WordPress website does take a bit more work but that’s a small price to pay for the incredible amount of flexibility you get in return when choosing Bluehost over Wix.

 Both Bluehost and Wix allow users to create, delete and manage databases.
 There is no limit on how many databases you can create but you’ll need to make sure that each individual database doesn’t exceed a certain size.
 Bluehost works with traditional MySQL databases while Wix uses something called Database Collections.
 The main difference between the two is that Wix doesn’t allow users to connect external databases to their website so you’re stuck with using just Database Collections.
 Meanwhile, Bluehost doesn’t have any problems with allowing users to import MySQL databases from external sites.

 Both Bluehost and Wix allow users to add a professional business mailbox to their account in exchange for a monthly fee.
-Wix only works with Google’s G Suite while Bluehost supports both G Suite and Microsoft’s Office 365 mailbox.
+Wix only works with Google’s G Suite while Bluehost supports both Google Workspace (formerly known as G Suite) and Microsoft’s Office 365 mailbox.
 You can get access to a free 1-month trial of Office 365 by signing up with almost any of Bluehost’s hosting packages.
 In addition, the company also offers free webmail access with all plans so you can just use that instead if you don’t want to pay for a full business email suite.

 Wix doesn’t offer a way to automatically back up your site at this time.
 You can duplicate your site and create a manual back and there’s also a site history feature that you can use to revert to an earlier version of your website but that’s pretty much it.
 Bluehost offers automatic backups via CodeGuard, a tool that is included for free with some of the company’s hosting packages.
 If you choose a plan that doesn’t come with the tool, you can still add it to your package for an extra $3 per month.